 Joy Around the World: Festival of Holidays and Tree Lighting is El Segundo‘s official civic kickoff to the holiday season — a multicultural community evening at City Hall Plaza and the 300 block of Main Street.
 The event reflects the city’s character: small, neighborly, and deliberately built around community participation rather than spectacle.

-The afternoon-into-evening program runs 3:00 PM to 8:00 PM, with the tree lighting ceremony at 5:30 PM.
+The afternoon-into-evening program runs from mid-afternoon into the evening, with the tree lighting ceremony as evening falls.
 Musical performances and cultural dance performances fill City Hall Plaza, and a Candy Cane Kid Zone offers free activities, face painting, arts and crafts, and games.
 Santa’s Village lets kids visit Santa Claus and pick up a gift; kids’ train rides circle through the venue; food trucks line Main Street with multicultural cuisine; craft-making stations run throughout.

 For families in El Segundo, Manhattan Beach’s east edge, and the broader South Bay, this is the season’s official opening — the kind of small-city civic event where everyone knows everyone, and the holiday calendar truly begins.